 Music Together is designed for children ages birth through kindergarten.
 At Music Together we believe that music ability is as much a basic life skill as walking and talking, and that all children can learn to sing in tune, keep a beat, and participate with pleasure and confidence in the music of their culture.
 Music Together classes nurture the child’s natural enthusiasm for music and movement as we sing, dance, chant, and play instruments in an informal setting that will enrich her musical environment and guide her towards a lifetime of music-making enjoyment.

 Infants, aged nine months or younger at time of registration, attend Music Together classes at no charge with a registered sibling.
-One infant per family, please.
+One free infant per family, please.

 No. Music Together classes are capped at twelve students, to ensure that each child and caregiver receives ample attention from the teacher and access to our class instruments and props.
 Please only attend the class section for which you are registered.